rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-ii-applications.md

 # Applications

-In this section I´m going to list a couple of applications which I´m using for my DevDesk and how you can easily install them from your shell.
+In this section I´m going to list a couple of applications which I´m using for my desktop and how you can easily install them from your shell.
 Of course, it´s not a must and it´s up to you which of them you´d like to install.

 ## Google Chrome - https://www.google.com/chrome/